 This post was originally published on A Globe Well Travelled in 2017.
-I’m currently updating some older content with fresh information so that we’re all inspired to continue travelling!
+The content has been revised and updated with fresh information.

 What’s the first thing you think of when you visualise Australia?

 My guess is that, aside from the freakin’ amazing beaches, it’s the animals that pop into your head.
 Australia is known for its wildlife, which can range from deathly and dangerous to sweet and adorable.